 Why would you need to improve your email server security?
 Firstly, you have taken the time to set up secure, industry leading technology like OpenSMTPD, Dovecot and Rspamd and followed best practices.
-On top you run your server on a secure operating system like OpenBSD and have chosen a secure cloud provider, so what else could you have to do?
-Basically, on top of having an intrinsically secure server, you want to ensure your reputation is protected beyond the walls of your organisation.
-Typically you can do this by setting a few DNS records.
+On top, you run your server on a secure operating system like OpenBSD and have chosen a secure cloud provider, so what else could you have to do?
+Basically, on top of having an intrinsically secure server, you want to ensure your reputation is protected beyond the walls of your organization.
+Typically, you can do this by setting a few DNS records.
 It is so important to set these records.
-First of all it gives you credit with large players, like Google and Microsoft so that the carefully crafted emails your marketers created are not sent straight to spam folders and ignored.
-Secondly you protect you brand, making it harder for spammers to impersonate you.
+First, it gives you credit with large players, like Google and Microsoft so that the carefully crafted emails your marketers created are not sent straight to spam folders and ignored.
+Secondly, you protect your brand, making it harder for spammers to impersonate you.

 - What is it?
 Brand Indicator Message Identification shows your brand logo in the email recipient's inbox when the email is deemed to be legitimate.

 - How does it improve security?
-Basically, seeing you brand logo is a quick and easy way for the recipient to recognise a legitimate message, requiring zero technical knowledge.
-BIMI relies on a DMARC check to verify the mail was sent from the your domain.
+Basically, seeing your brand logo is a quick and easy way for the recipient to recognize a legitimate message, requiring zero technical knowledge.
+BIMI relies on a DMARC check to verify the mail was sent from your domain.

 - How do you test it?
 Go to bimigroup.org/bimi-generator/ .

 - What is it?
-Sender Policy Framework indicates which hosts are authorised to send email for your domain.
+Sender Policy Framework indicates which hosts are authorized to send email for your domain.

 - How does it improve security?
-SPF authenticates emails sent from your email addresses checking emails are sent from an authorised domain.
+SPF authenticates emails sent from your email addresses, checking emails are sent from an authorized domain.
 SPF is used by mail exchanges.
 An exchange can then mark unauthenticated email as spam.
-This

 - How do you set it up? create a TXT DNS record, which includes the IP address of your main mail server.
 If you want to send email via external domains (as well as your own) you need to include these too, in the same record.
 For example, you might include services used to send your automated emails, like SendGrid here.